 1. Begin Teaching Kids About Money By Starting with the Most Important Part: The Saving Habit

 Several generations ago when Napoleon Hill, the legendary author of Think and Grow Rich, wrote his profiles of America's most successful self-made men, he devoted considerable time to the saving habit; the ability to spend less than you earn under nearly all conditions so you have a surplus.
 Knowing how to generate that surplus is the single most important foundation of building wealth.
 That surplus is what you put into your 401(k) plan.
 That surplus is how you fund your Roth IRA.
 That surplus is what serves as a down payment on your home or when you make your first real estate investment.
 That surplus is how you buy shares of stock or purchase bonds.
-Even if you earn millions of dollars a year, if you don't know how to balance the debits and credits, you'll end up broke like lottery winners or most NBA stars.
+Even if you earn millions of dollars a year, if you don't know how to balance the debits and credits, you could end up broke.

 When you go to the store, teach them how coupons work and have them put the savings in their piggy bank (e.g., if you were to buy a box of something for $5 but can get it for $3 with the coupon, have them turn over the coupon in the checkout lane and then hand them, in cash, at that moment, the $2 saved — nothing else in life will make that connection so quickly).
 Show them how to comparison shop online.
 Take them to a car dealership to watch price negotiations.
 No matter how young they are, children are listening.
 In a lot of ways beyond ingrained characteristics, they absorb your values, your priorities, your behaviors, and your wisdom (or lack thereof), mimicking what you do as much as what you say.